Official tourism website for Northern Ireland

 Ulster Museum is home to treasures past and present.
 There’s something for art lovers, history buffs, inquisitive kids and the culturally curious!
 Ulster Museum’s rich collections of art, history and natural sciences will take you on a journey across the globe, through time, and to the far reaches of space.

 Come face to face with dinosaurs, and see modern masterpieces.
-Bring the kids for a family fun day and dive into the Discovery Zones of art, history and science where you can try on costumes from the past, explore the tree of life and create your own art to take home.
+Bring the kids for a family fun day and dive into our Discovery Centres: Discover Art, Discover History and Discover Nature where you can try on costumes from the past, delve into the prehistoric era with 'Design-my-saurus' and create your own art to take home!
 Visit the Ulster Museum website to browse the fantastic range of exhibitions and events currently on!

 Food and Drink